skinny85/eol-blog/src/articles/2019/real-life-tdd-fixing-a-reported-bug.md

 however the CDK was reporting a validation error during execution.

-Now, when I'm dealing with bugs, usually the first thing I try to do is to reproduce it.
+Now, when I'm dealing with bugs, usually the first thing I try to do is reproduce it.
-So, I fired up Intellij, and wrote the following test:
+So, I fired up Intellij, and wrote the following test, that attempts to create a CodePipeline with an identical structure to the one described above:

 ```typescript
   "an Action's output can be used as input for an Action in the same Stage with a higher runOrder"(test: Test) {